Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 Identity, difference, being an ‘outsider’, home and belonging, life transitions, dual-culture, and community are just some of the issues I am familiar with and specialise in working with.

 Living, working, or studying in a city like London can be a challenging, overwhelming and lonely experience, especially in the current climate.
 On the other hand, the capital offers unrivalled diversity, excitement and opportunity.
-This is something that many people experience and often decide to explore with me.
+This is something that more and more people experience and often decide to explore with me.

 Maps & Directions